 Acute kidney injury has three main causes:

-A sudden and serious drop in blood flow to the kidneys: Heavy blood loss due to an injury, or a bad infection called sepsis can reduce blood flow to the kidneys.
-Damage can result from some medicines, poisons, or infections.
+A sudden and serious drop in blood flow to the kidneys: Heavy blood loss due to an injury, or a bad infection called sepsis can reduce blood flow to the kidneys and the patient has to visit a kidney dialysis centre for further treatment .
+Kidney doctors in Kenya say that Damage can result from some medicines, poisons, or infections.
 Though most of the people don’t have any kidney problems from taking medicines, still, those who have serious, long-term health problems are prone to get a kidney problem while taking the medicines.
 Examples of medicines that can sometimes harm the kidneys include:

 A sudden blockage (Kidney stones, a tumor, an injury, or an enlarged prostate gland) which stops urine from flowing out of the kidneys.